Pechladda/notification-hub-team20/PRD.md

 ### NFR-02 Security
 - Every user-facing endpoint (/notifications/me, /preferences) must require authentication before access (JWT or session)
-- POST /events must validate the API key on every request — no shortcuts, even during development/demo
+- POST /events must validate the request signature on every request — no shortcuts, even during development/demo
-- Passwords and API keys must never be stored as plain text in the database (must be hashed/encrypted)
+- Passwords and source-system shared secrets must never be stored as plain text in the database (must be hashed/encrypted)
 - Admin endpoints (/deliveries, /retry) must check role, not just whether the user is logged in

 ### NFR-03 Availability
-- If Analytics or the AI summarization service is unreachable, the core system (receiving events, showing the inbox, marking as read) must continue to work normally — neither of these two components should be allowed to bring down the whole system
+-If Analytics or the AI summarization service is unreachable, the core system (receiving events, showing the inbox, marking as read) must continue to work normally — neither of these two components should be allowed to bring down the whole system
 - The goal is for the system to stay usable throughout a demo/exam session, without needing production-grade SLAs

 ### NFR-04 Cost